CW-Tool/php-dbc-parser/CONTRIBUTING.md

 ### Design and cleanup proposals

-You can propose new designs for existing WowStack features.
+You can propose new designs for existing features.
 You can also design entirely new features.
 We really appreciate contributors who want to refactor or otherwise cleanup our project.
 For information on making these types of contributions, see the advanced contribution section in the contributors guide.

 We try hard to keep WowStack lean and focused.
 WowStack can't do everything for everybody.
 This means that we might decide against incorporating a new feature.
-However, there might be a way to implement that feature _on top of_ WowStack.
+However, there might be a way to implement that feature _on top of_ an existing feature.

 ### Conventions